GuenterQuast/picoCosmo_dev/README.md

     #      r    on  f f2   off  r2
     #                 f2 - r2 for bi-polar only

+    # pulse shape(s) for channels
+    #    if only one given, it is used for all channels
     pulseShape:
-    # trigger pulse
+     - pheight: -0.035
-     - taur   : 20.E-9
+       taur   : 20.E-9
        tauon  : 12.E-9
        tauf   : 128.E-9

-       tauf2  : 0.
-       tauoff : 0.
-       taur2  : 0.
-       pheight: -0.045
-       mode   : 0             # 0:uni-polar  1: bipolar
+    # pulse shape for trigger signal

-    # other pulses (optional, if not given, use same as for trigger)
+    #   optional - if not given, uses pulseShape
+    trgPulseShape:
+     - pheight: -0.045
-     - taur   : 20.E-9
+       taur   : 20.E-9
        tauon  : 12.E-9
        tauf   : 128.E-9
-       tauf2  : 0.
-       tauoff : 0.
-       taur2  : 0.
-       pheight: -0.035
-       mode   : 0             # 0:uni-polar  1: bipolar

   # Display Modules to be started
     modules: [RMeter, Display, Hists]

     # Definition of Histograms